KursatAlyamac/418Project/README.md

 ### `best_results`
 Contains the overall best-performing models and configurations:
-- Two trials are included: one with more epochs and another with fewer epochs.
+- Two trials are included: one with more epochs and another with fewer epochs
-- Combines features from `powerups_versions`, `modified_cnns`, and `advanced_pathing` for optimal performance.
+- Combines features from `powerups_versions`, `modified_cnns`, and `advanced_pathing` for optimal performance

 ---

 Feel free to explore the folders and review the progression of our work.
-Each directory provides insight into the iterations and improvements we have made throughout the project.
+Each directory provides insight into the iterations and improvements we have made throughout the project